 Pursuing a minor allows you to enhance your major studies and develop a side passion.
-It gives you an edge intellectually by introducing you to new ideas and, depending on what you choose, and it can provide you with a professional edge, too.
+It gives you an edge intellectually by introducing you to new ideas and, depending on what you choose, a degree minor can provide you with a professional edge, too.
 That extra line on your resume shows potential employers a few things.

 Suppose your minor is related to your field.
 In that case, it can show potential employers that you have a depth of knowledge that distinguishes you from other recent graduates in your intended industry.
 A minor unrelated to your field may show employers that you are curious and multi-faceted.
 Either way, a minor indicates that you are willing to pursue a rigorous workload and commit to finishing what you start.